-Add different colored paint to an ice tray, fill it to the middle with paint and to the middle with water.
+Add different colored paint to an ice tray, fill it in the middle with paint and the middle with water.
 Mix it really well, freeze it a bit and stick popsicle sticks to each paint cube.
 Then let it completely freeze.

 Once you take it out you’ll have painting cubes stuck to your popsicle sticks!
 Paint on paper and let the fun begin.

 Pro Tip: Use special watercolor paper so that it doesn’t break with the water.

 45. Build your own Cork Boat

 You can build a simple cork boat, that really floats, and then bring it to the pool!

 Frogs and Fairies has a super simple set of instructions in this post.

 46. Make your own Snow